Pigius/avp-cli/README.md

 This tool is intended for learning and prototyping.
 It provides a quick and easy way to interact with the AVP service, allowing you to create, manage, and delete policy stores, schemas, and policies.
 However, it's not intended for production workloads.

+## Setup

+1. Clone the repository.
+2. Run `npm install` to install the dependencies.
+3. Ensure that you have set up your AWS credentials correctly to use this tool.

 ## Prerequisites

 Before you can use this tool, you need to set up your AWS credentials on your local machine.
 If you're using a MacBook, you can do this by adding the following to your `~/.aws/credentials` file: